metabrainz/artwork-redirect/README.md

-Cover art archive URL redirect service
+Cover Art Archive URL redirect service
 ======================================

 This service will redirect from coverartarchive.org URLs to